yisyang/JJG-Ansible-Windows/README.md

 ## Licensing and More Info

-Created by [Jeff Geerling](http://jeffgeerling.com/) in 2014.
+Originally created by [Jeff Geerling](http://jeffgeerling.com/) in 2014.
+Modified by Scott Yang in 2015 to adapt to personal needs.
 Licensed under the MIT license; see the LICENSE file for more info.